|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA October 13, 1943

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Delivered to the U. S. Army.
 Disassembled and shipped overseas to Australia.

-On October 13, 1943 took off Kiriwina Airfield at 10:20am on an mission to escort B-24 Liberators over Rabaul.
+On October 13, 1943 at 10:20am took off Kiriwina Airfield piloted by 1st Lt.
+Ralph L. Hays on an mission to escort B-24 Liberators over Rabaul.
 Hays was flying as part of "Green Flight" with wingman P-38G 42-12856 piloted by 1st Lt.
 Frank G. Wunder Jr. The P-38s rendezvoused with the B-24s north of Kiriwina.

 Captain Gerald R. Johnson, MACR 1116 page 6 / MACR 1104 page 6: